 FOST: Total's Response Base for Europe and West Africa

-In 1991, Total established an oil spill response base in southern France, near Marseille.
+In 1991, Total established an oil spill assistance and response base in southern France, near Marseille.
 The Fast Oil Spill Team (FOST), operated by the most able firefighters from the Marseille fire brigade, can respond immediately to emergencies off the coast of Europe and West Africa.
-FOST has cleanup equipment that can be used alongside the site’s own resources in the event of an accidental spill.
+FOST has initial response equipment that can be used alongside the site’s own resources in the event of an accidental spill.
 Backed by a high level of expertise, FOST is the ideal provider of know-how to local teams via training and emergency drills.

 Leveraging feedback from experience